 In addition to customary affirmative and negative covenants, we must maintain a fixed charge coverage ratio as defined in the Credit Agreement of 1:15 to 1:00 tested quarterly for the four-quarters then ended.
-As of December 31, 2015, we were in compliance with all covenants.
+For the years ended December 31, 2016 and 2015, we were in compliance with all covenants.
 The Credit Facility is secured by substantially all our assets.